-While the basic financial statements contain the large number of funds used by the School District to provide programs and activities, the view of the School District as a whole looks at all financial transactions and asks the question, "How did we do financially during fiscal year 2013?"
+While the basic financial statements contain the large number of funds used by the School District to provide programs and activities, the view of the School District as a whole looks at all financial transactions and asks the question, "How did we do financially during fiscal year 2014?"
 The Statement of Net Position and the Statement of Activities answer this question.
-These statements include all assets and liabilities using the accrual basis of accounting similar to the accounting used by most private-sector companies.
+These statements include all assets and deferred outflows of resources and liabilities and deferred inflows of resources using the accrual basis of accounting similar to the accounting used by most private-sector companies.
 This basis of accounting takes into account all of the current year's revenues and expenses regardless of when cash is received or paid.